“Were 12 days with John Manard worth 10 years of your life?”

 I saw John’s face too.
 I heard his booming voice and the echoes of laughter.
 I still smelled his clean scent on me.
 Without John, my life didn’t matter.
-I wanted to quite, but there’s an old saying that the strength of a woman’s character is measured by the obstacle that stops her.
+I wanted to quit, but there’s an old saying that the strength of a woman’s character is measured by the obstacle that stops her.

-If you browse my story looking for a broken woman with a felony conviction, you’ll find me.
-If you search this site hoping for answers, you’ll find a woman living with conviction.
+If you search this site looking for a broken woman with a felony, you’ll find me.
+If you read this story hoping for answers, you’ll find a woman living with conviction.
 With wisdom, you’ll find both.
 In my story perhaps we’ll find each other.

 “Was it worth it?”
 The answer to that question is still being written.